Published on August 22nd, 2017 | by Bobby Mathews0

 This Week in Pro Wrestling Stories: August 22, 2017

 Ray Traylor was at Jim Crockett Promotions to do the job.
 That’s it.
 His career was just starting, and he was being used underneath on the NWA’s flagship TV show.
-Booker Dusty Rhodes, maybe feeling a little mischievious that day, took a look at the 6-foot, 6-inch Traylor and booked him against NWA World TV champion Tully Blanchard for the taping.
+Booker Dusty Rhodes, maybe feeling a little mischievous that day, took a look at the 6-foot, 6-inch Traylor and booked him against NWA World TV Champion Tully Blanchard for the taping.

 Traylor was just a kid from Georgia, at the tapings because his trainer, “Nightmare” Ted Allen, had brought a group of job guys over from Rome.
-And now he would be wrestling one of the best wrestlers in the world on national TV.
+Now he would be wrestling one of the best wrestlers in the world on national TV.

 Trivia: Big Boss Man is the second WWE Hall of Famer trained by Ted Allen.
 The other?
 “The Enforcer” Arn Anderson.